-Women's varsity teams will only earn match points for wins against other women's varsity teams from the same division and co-ed varsity teams will only

-- earn match points for wins against other co-ed varsity teams from the same division. - f) Tie-breaking procedure: ITTF tie-breaking procedures (as described in Section 3.7.5 of the ITTF Regulations) will be used to determine winners among teams with the same number of match points.
+- e.
+Meet and division winners will be computed using the following point system.
+Teams will be awarded: - i.
+2 points for a winning a team contest - ii.
+1 point for a non-default loss - iii.
+O points for a default loss - f.
+Women's varsity teams will only earn match points for wins against other women's varsity teams from the same division and co-ed varsity teams will only earn match points for wins against other co-ed varsity teams from the same division. - g.
+Tie-breaking procedure: ITTF tie-breaking procedures (as described in Section 3.7.5 of the ITTF Regulations) will be used to determine winners among teams with the same number of match points.

-2) Schedule
+5.2 Schedule

-- a) NCTTA competition season officially starts at October 1st and ends March 1st of the following year. - b) Every school must play every other school in its division at least twice during the season.
-Every team must play each other at least once before December 31st. - c) Competition can be held in several small meets over the course of a season or in large meets or a combination of both. - d) The division director must announce the meet schedule for the entire season by October 1st.
-Schools that fail to provide the division director input into the scheduling process are still obligated to compete according to the schedule put together by the division director. - e) Any decision to reschedule a division meet is at the discretion of the division director. - f) If a school joins a division mid-season, the division director may accommodate them in the schedule, assuming they have satisfied the NCTTA membership requirements (see Transitional Membership in Section I).
+- NCTTA competition season officially starts at October 1st and ends March 1st of the following year. - Every school must play every other school in its division at least twice during the season.
+Every team must play each other at least once before December 31st. - c.
+Competition can be held in several small meets over the course of a season or in large meets or a combination of both. - d.
+The division director must announce the meet schedule for the entire season by October 1st.
+Schools that fail to provide the division director input into the scheduling process are still obligated to compete according to the schedule put together by the division director. - e.
+Any decision to reschedule a division meet is at the discretion of the division director. - f.
+If a school joins a division mid-season, the division director may accommodate them in the schedule, assuming they have satisfied the NCTTA membership requirements (see Transitional Membership in Section 1.2c).

-3) Defaults
+5.3 Defaults

-- a) Match default forfeiture of an individual (singles or doubles match) due to injury or any other reason - b) Contest default forfeiture of a scheduled team contest because a team has a roster of fewer than three players present for the start of a scheduled contest. - c) Meet default forfeiture of all scheduled team contests at a particular meet.
+- a.
+Match default forfeiture of an individual (singles or doubles match) due to injury or any other reason - Contest default forfeiture of a scheduled team contest because a team has a roster of fewer than three players present for the start of a scheduled contest - Meet default forfeiture of all scheduled team contests at a particular meet.
 Meet defaults are due to a failure to show up for a meet with a minimum roster of 3 players or if a team has 2 or more contest defaults in a particular meet.

-4) Divisions
+5.4 Divisions